 Ring of Kerry

 As you leave Dublin and cross into Wicklow, the landscape changes dramatically.
-From Killakee, still in Dublin, the Military Rd begins a 30km southward journey across vast sweeps of gorse-, bracken- and heather-clad moors, bogs and mountains dotted with small corrie lakes.
-The numbers and statistics aren't all that impressive.
+From Rathfarnham, still within the city limits, the Military Rd begins a 40km southward journey along the spine of the Wicklow Mountains, crossing vast sweeps of gorse-, bracken- and heather-clad moors, bogs and hills, dotted with small corrie lakes.

 The Skellig Islands (Oileáin na Scealaga) are impervious to the pounding Atlantic.
 George Bernard Shaw described Skellig Michael as the most fantastic and impossible rock in the world.
 Its otherworldly landscape made it a perfect double as Luke Skywalker's Jedi temple in The Force Awakens and The Last Jedi.